samfeldstein/notebook/readme.md

 This repo is a work in progress!
-This is a to-do/record of things to mention in this doc.
+This is a to-do list/record of things to mention in this doc.
+Everything is just thrown in here for now.

 ## To do